California Paid Family Leave: Everything You Need to Know

 PFL in Action

 For some, half of their wages during time off just isn't enough, especially if they're living paycheck to paycheck.
 Ninety percent of employees wanting PFL are new parents wanting to spend time with the newborn while 10 percent want to take care of an ill family member.
 The Employment Development Department is in charge of the program, and withheld money from employee paychecks provide the funding.
 About $587 million will go into these improved benefits in 2021 while will require more workers to pay.
 That is the state's responsibility.
 California covers approximately 13.1 million workers, and even more will be in the future as the program continues to expand.
 The state is making history with its progress with the increased happiness of employees, but there has been opposition.

 Some businesses opposed the law saying that it would make companies stop offering as many jobs and that small businesses wouldn't be able to handle it.
 However, California companies of all sizes were evaluated after five years, and they didn't implode.
 Over 90 percent of the companies assessed either claimed a neutral or positive impact.
 Employee morale was up, along with productivity.
 Families in general reported increased happiness as they could see their loved ones more often.
 More parents are taking paternity and maternity leave for their newborns, but the law still requires sacrifice.

 Employees don't get their entire week's pay during their time off, and that can be a deal breaker for lower income people.
 A third of surveyed Californians didn't take Paid Family Leave because they couldn't afford it while more than half weren't even aware that it was a law.

 If you need help with California Paid Family Leave law, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.